U.S. Orders Up To A Yearlong Break On Mortgage Payments

 Calabria says people in financial distress because of the coronavirus can just verbally testify to that over the phone with their lender.
 Documenting the hardship can come later.
 "You're not going to have to send 20 pieces of paper at the front of this," he says.
 "We want to do it quickly."

 This is not a forgiveness of debt or free money.
 Homeowners will work out a repayment plan once they recover financially.
-Calabria says that this might involve just extending the term of the loan, but it may vary by lender and each particular case.
+Calabria says that this might involve just extending the term of the loan.

-Much will rely on the loan-servicing companies' abilities to manage call volume and do what the government is directing.

 "I think this is a great first step," says Chris Mayer, a real estate economist at Columbia University's business school.
 He says the move is "critically important at this point so we just don't have mass panic."